 The Melbourne Strategic Assessment program is a long-term, ongoing initiative that works alongside urban development in Melbourne’s growth areas.
-From boosting awareness about the Southern Brown Bandicoot, to creating the first of more than 80 Growling Grass Frog wetlands, take a look at some of our highlights.
+From boosting awareness about the Southern Brown Bandicoot, to a new program protecting endangered woodlands, take a look at some of our highlights.

-So far 46% of precinct structure plans have been completed, mapping out the land uses of each new suburb.
+So far 56% of precinct structure plans have been completed, mapping out the land uses of each new suburb.
 This includes locking in a clear set of rules for protecting biodiversity.
 Once the plans are done, construction of subdivisions and new houses can begin.
-Find out more.

 We collect these levies at each stage of development.
 We’ve also coordinated 180 staged payment agreements with developers to streamline the approval process for new houses and infrastructure.